-- You’re welcome to use any ground meat you prefer in this recipe.
+- You’re can use any ground meat that you prefer in this recipe.

 - Liquid aminos can easily be swapped out for low sodium soy sauce or Tamari.
-Personally, once our family tried Tamari we never bought another bottle of soy sauce.
-The taste is so much better.
+Personally, we prefer Tamari

 - I love that this meal comes together so quickly and freezes so well!
 I’ll be prepping my rice for this recipe and the Fried Rice like this.